Yannick Ngakoue Is Coming for Your Quarterback

 And once Ngakoue gets to the QB, he's punching the ball out.
 At the tail end of his record-setting 13.5-sack season at Maryland, Ngakoue finally listened to his position coach, Chad Wilt, who had been shouting all year for him to "Go for the ball!"
 He forced a fumble against Indiana and has not stopped since.
 Now, Ngakoue admits he often doesn't even try to tackle quarterbacks, instead beelining directly to the football.

 Lawrence Taylor.
 Ngakoue believes you are what you eat and that if he watches film of a player long enough, that player's game will become his game.
 So Ngakoue obsesses over the all-time greats for hours on end.
-Especially, the gold standard: L.T.
+Especially the gold standard: L.T.

 As a kid, he'd watch America's Game over cartoons.
 As an adult, he dissects every YouTube clip he can find.